top of page

 While Freud believed the id contained only the negative aspects of shadow, our internal darkness, Jung explained that shadow has positive and negative aspects.
 For example, someone who often uses their conscious mind to reflect negatively on themselves or their personality may know subconsciously that they are a worthy person.
 Jung’s shadow carries all subconscious ideas and so the idea of self-worthiness might be a positive aspect of one person’s shadow.

-Witches, brujxs, conjurers, espiritistxs -- we know that there is no light and dark.
-There is only your intention and divine energy.
-Fre
+Witches, brujxs, conjurers, espiritistxs, we know that there is no light and dark.
+There is only your intention and energy.
+Freud’s binary understanding of human behavior, while laying the groundwork for later breakthroughs, was clouded by confirmation of bias of his overarching philosophies.

-I would like to propose that Jung’s theory can be taken one step further to include the superego.
-The id is the subconscious, the positive and negative (in Jung’s mind) that makes up the things we don’t know about ourselves at a conscious level.
-However, the superego, while a genuinely positive force in life can also present shadow work that needs to be done.
+I would like to propose a focus on Jung's theory, taking it one step further to include the superego.
+The id is subconscious, the positive and negative that makes up a vacuum of things we don’t know about ourselves at a conscious level.
+However, the superego, while a genuinely positive force, can also present shadow.

 Why is shadow work important?